 AACR Science Policy Fellowship

-The application period for the 2019-2021 AACR Science Policy Fellowship has closed.
+The application period for the 2022-2024 AACR Science Policy Fellowship is now closed.

 From funding research grants to minimizing the barriers to clinical trials, the decisions made in Washington, D.C., directly influence the rate of progress we make against cancer.
 Issues regarding health and science are becoming increasingly complex.
 Involving cancer researchers more actively in the policy-making process can help educate policy makers and the public about exciting developments in cancer research.
 The American Association for Cancer Research (AACR) Science Policy Fellow will make significant contributions to those efforts through a two-year fellowship under the purview of the AACR Office of Science Policy and Government Affairs.

 Purpose: This fellowship is designed for early-career cancer research professionals who hold an advanced degree (PhD, MD, MD/PhD) and are interested in the development and implementation of cancer research-related policies on the national level.
-The fellow will gain experience drafting, analyzing, and implementing policy through time spent working within the U.S. Congress, the National Cancer Institute or the U.S. Food and Drug Administration, and in the AACR Office of Science Policy and Government Affairs in Washington, D.C.
+The fellow will gain experience drafting, analyzing, and implementing policy through time spent working within the U.S. Congress, the National Cancer Institute, and in the AACR Office of Science Policy and Government Affairs in Washington, D.C.
 In addition, there may be opportunities to work at the AACR headquarters in Philadelphia, Pennsylvania.

 Activities: Day-to-day activities will vary by rotation.
 The fellow will research and analyze policies and proposals on a range of issues of importance to the cancer research community and summarize the findings for different audiences.
 Other writing tasks could include: drafting policy position statements, preparing testimony, and writing articles for public consumption.
 The fellow will represent both the AACR and his or her rotation-specific office in a variety of settings, from one-on-one meetings to larger forums.

 Proposed Rotation Schedule: